BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 end
 {% endhighlight %}

-Let's write some tests to cover first of the requirement of the Game of Life.
+Let's write some tests to cover first of the requirement of the Game of Life:

 > Any live cell with fewer than two live neighbours dies, as if caused by under-population.